clemone210/aps-ds3-recall-check/README.md

 # aps-ds3-recall-check
-This project is a static website to check the APS Systems DS3-L inverter against their recall.
+This project is a static website to check the [APsystems](https://apsystems.com/) DS3-L inverter against their recall.

 ***